-You can design a degree that’s right for you.
-The Friends University ballet degree fosters excellence in preparation for a professional career in the world of ballet with opportunities for additional studies in teaching, administration and therapy.
+Design a degree that’s right for you!
+Friends University fosters excellence in preparation for a professional career in the world of ballet with opportunities for additional studies in studio operations, music & theatre and sacred dance.
 But ballet classes are only part of the curriculum.
 Each ballet degree can be uniquely designed for individual students depending on interest, ability and goals.

 The Friends Ballet program is fostering my growth as an artist while propelling me toward my dreams.Madeleine Roe, Ballet

 - Demonstrate a performance technique that is applicable to your body.